How to Order from Enterprise Mobility

 Work with your agency to assess its requirements.
-Use the Data Survey Template [XLSX - 36 KB] to gather your agency’s service plan requirements, and easily communicate them to the BPA contractors.
+Use the Data Survey Template [XLSX - 36 KB] to gather your agency’s service plan requirements.
 If your agency has additional requirements, such as security or other customized services, a statement of work may be appropriate to describe those requirements.

 2. Request information from contractors

 If your agency is not sure how to best define the task order to meet the requirements, your agency can first convey requirements and objectives to the contractors and request their suggestion(s).
 After reviewing the contractors’ responses, your agency can develop the Request for Quote (RFQ).
 Use the RFQ Template [DOCX - 80 KB] , if desired.

 As an additional aid for market research, GSA offers the Wireless Savings Calculator to estimate the costs of services.

 Ensure fair opportunity in accordance with the Federal Acquisition Regulation (FAR) part 8.405-3(c)(2).
 If the task order is above the micro-purchase threshold, you must provide equal consideration for all FSSI Wireless contractors.